abdulraziqadvani/supermarket/README.md

 ## 😎 Introducing The Project

-This project resolves the Supermarket Problem (created exclusively for Mikaels Labs)
+This project resolves the Supermarket Problem.

 ## 🛎 Available Commands for the Server